happyt/chatBase/ReadMe.md

 ## Feeds monitoring

-This project aims to watchone or more JSON feeds and log the times of any changes; I'd like to monitoor some golf feeds to see the delays between them.
+This project aims to watch one or more JSON feeds and log the times of any changes; I'd like to monitoor some golf feeds to see the delays between them.
 Some may be XML

 The plan is to do,
 - add a set of urls to the database